A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Introduction

 \section{Introduction}

 In this article, we study the quasi-linear parabolic partial differential equation

 where $u=u(\tv,\xv)$ for $(\tv,\xv) \in \R\times\R^{\di}$, $\Deltap=\sum_{i=1}^{\di} \partial_{\xv_i}^2$, and the coefficient field $u \mapsto a(u)$ is sufficiently smooth and uniformly elliptic.
-In line with the pathwise approach to stochastic analysis of Lyons \cite{Lyo98}, the external forcing $\xi$ is deterministic and viewed as a realization of a singular noise which a.s.\@ belongs to the (negative) parabolic H\"{o}lder space $C^{\alpha-2}$.
+Throughout the paper we use the shorthand notation $\txv:=(\tv,\xv)$, $\syv:=(\sv,\yv)$, and $\rzv:=(\rv,\zv)$ for space-time points.
+In line with the pathwise approach to stochastic analysis of Lyons \cite{Lyo98}, the external forcing $\xi$ is deterministic and viewed as a realization of a singular noise\footnote{More precisely, we think of $\xi$ as a realization of a singular noise with a small regularization in space-time and hence make the qualitative assumption that $\xi$ is smooth throughout the paper.
+Crucially, all quantitative estimates on the solution depend only on the $C^{\alpha-2}$-norm of $\xi$ and higher order analogues of the corresponding model, see Assumption \ref{sne1} below.} which a.s.\@ belongs to the (negative) parabolic H\"{o}lder space $C^{\alpha-2}$.
 For $\alpha \in (0,\infty)$, the PDE \eqref{eq:PDEintro} is sub-critical in the sense of Hairer \cite{Hai14}.
 A standard reference point is space-time white noise, which is included in this regime if $d=1$, but marginally fails if $d=2$.
-Indeed, for $\alpha>0$ the solution to \eqref{eq:PDEintro} should behave like the solution to the linear equation where $a$ is replaced by a constant, which belongs to $C^{\alpha}$ by Schauder theory.
+For $\alpha>0$ the solution to \eqref{eq:PDEintro} should behave on small scales like the solution to the linear equation where $a$ is replaced by a constant, which belongs to $C^{\alpha}$ by Schauder theory.
 Hence, we expect the same regularity for $u$, but the following difficulty arises: for $\alpha \in (0,1)$, there is no canonical definition of $a(u)\Delta u$ as a limit of smooth approximations.
 Indeed, the usual power counting heuristic fails since $u \in C^{\alpha}$ implies $a(u) \in C^{\alpha}$ and $\Delta u \in C^{\alpha-2}$, but $\alpha+\alpha-2<0$.
 More concretely, one can carry out explicit calculations with Gaussian noise to see that products of this type often require re-centering by suitable counter-terms, divergent as the smooth regularization is released.
 As a result, \eqref{eq:PDEintro} is not expected to be well-posed in the traditional PDE sense and a similar re-centering will be needed for the non-linearity $a(u)\Delta u$, which amounts to adjusting the equation \eqref{eq:PDEintro} with certain counter-terms, known as a renormalization.